noragami/pokeshake/README.md

 To me, it was quite fun doing this challenge, I hope you'll have a good time looking at it!

+### :pencil2: The Task

+Develop a REST API that, given a Pokemon name, returns its Shakespearean description.

 ### :coffee: Technology stack

 * Main